LycanII/LzScripts/README.md

 ## Acknowledgments
-- This project was higly inspired by the [extraSqlScriptAs](https://github.com/pacoweb/extraSqlScriptAs) by [pacoweb](https://github.com/pacoweb)
+- This project was higly inspired by the [extraSqlScriptAs Extension](https://github.com/pacoweb/extraSqlScriptAs) by [pacoweb](https://github.com/pacoweb)

 **Enjoy!**